Skip to Main Content

 • Advertising, including digital marketing

-If your business primarily spends on everyday operations, you might prefer a card that pays you cash back on office supplies, utilities and advertising.
+It’s important to match your card’s rewards program with your business’s “lifestyle.”
+For example, if your business primarily spends on everyday operations, you might prefer a card that pays you cash back on office supplies, utilities and advertising.
 On the other hand, a travel card could make more sense if you book frequent business trips.

 Certain cards also offer boosted rewards, with some spending categories earning more points, miles or cash back than others.
 There may be spending caps that limit the dollar amount of rewards you can earn each year.

 Other business credit cards offer a flat rewards rate on all purchases, which can be useful for those who have varied spending.
-With the American Express Blue Business CashTM Card, for example, you earn 2 percent cash back on all purchases up to $50,000 per year, then it drops to 1 percent.
+With The American Express Blue Business CashTM Card, for example, you earn 2 percent cash back on all purchases up to $50,000 per year, then it drops to 1 percent.
 Maxing out that spending limit can net you an extra $1,000 a year without even having to think about rewards categories.

 Estimating the amount you could earn based on your typical monthly spending can help you decide which one might work best.